TomWidegren/event-platform/PROJECT_CONTEXT.md

 - Hole-by-hole scoring in round 2
 - Completed two-round tournament

-The Strängnäs test verified that a platform-level GolfBox connector can be reused across different club websites.
+The completed validations demonstrate that the platform-level GolfBox connector can be reused across different club websites and directly against the GolfBox Tournament site without site-specific parsing changes.

 ### Tournytt API